 - 1. All roses must be outdoor grown and be of high quality. - 2.
-A rose or roses must be the most dominant flower in all arrangements. - 3.
-The ARS approved exhibition name of all roses in each arrangement must be written on the entry tag. - 4.
-"AG" MUST be checked or written on the entry tag if roses are arranger-grown so that entry will be eligible for ARS Medal Certificate. - 5.
-Accessories are allowed unless stated otherwise in the schedule. - 6.
-Flowers other than roses, and dried and/or treated dried plant material are allowed unless prohibited by the schedule - 7.
-A card of intent may be included with an arrangement as an explanation of the arranger's interpretation of the theme or class title, unless the schedule specifically forbids it. - 8.
-An arrangement incorrectly placed in a class will be judged in the class in which it is placed.
-All entries must be the work of the exhibitor. - 9.
-No one but the exhibitor may touch or move an arrangement with one exception.
-(When the arranger can't be located, the Arrangement Chair may carefully move the arrangement.
+A rose or roses must be the most dominant flower in all arrangements. - The ARS approved exhibition name of all roses in each arrangement must be written on the entry tag. - 4.
+"AG" MUST be checked or written on the entry tag if toses are arranger-grown so that the entry will be eligible for ARD Medal Certificate. - 5.
+One entry per exhibitor is allowed in each class, but an exhibitor may enter as many classes as desired.
+More than one exhibitor from the same garden may enter the same class. - 6.
+Accessories are allowed unless stated otherwise in the schedule. - 7.
+Flowers other than roses as well as dried and/or treated dried plant material are allowed unless prohibited by the schedule. - 8.
+A card of intent may be included with an arrangement as an explanation of the arranger's interpretation of the theme or class title, unless the schedule specifically forbids it. - An arrangement incorrectly placed in a class will be judged in the class in which it is placed. - 10.
+All entries must be the work of the exhibitor. - 11.
+No one but the exhibitor may touch or move an arrangement.
+However, in special circumstances if all efforts to locate the arranger have failed, the arrangement chair may carefully move an arrangement.